Licenses to direct market individual cuts of meat in Michigan

 Meat sold in individual pieces, bundles, quarters or halves that are brought back to the farm after slaughter and processing must be USDA inspected.
 Most often farmers are selling the meat frozen, and will pick up the meat from their local USDA inspected processor already frozen.
-In order to sell this meat to consumers, a Michigan Department of Agriculture and Rural Development (MDARD) Food Establishment License is required.
+In order to sell this meat to consumers, a Michigan Department of Agriculture and Rural Development (MDARD) Retail Food Establishment License is required.
 All of these regulations fall under the Michigan Food Law of 2000.
 There are several types of licenses under the Food Establishment License, and the exact type depends on how the business operates and what is sold to whom.
-The license that will most often affect a farmer direct marketing meat stored on his/her farm is a food warehouse license.
-This type of business is considered a food warehouse because the activity with the meat is storing the product.
 All processing and packaging take place at the USDA inspected plant.
-The cost associated with such a license is currently $70 per year.
-There will be a site inspection when first applying for the Food Warehouse License and the MDARD inspector will do the following:
+The cost associated with a Retail Food Establishment License is currently $186 per year.
+There will be a site inspection when first applying for a Retail Food Establishment License and the MDARD inspector will do the following:

 - Identify that the area the food (in this case frozen meat) is stored is separate and has a separate entrance from living quarters and personal food.

 - Inspect the overall area for sanitation or other concerns (make sure no unsanitary conditions exist, no evidence of rodents, etc.)

 - Speak with the person in charge for the license (make sure they understand the requirements and regulations)